Hungarian Parliament Building: Features

-The main façade overlooks the River Danube, but the official main entrance is from the square on the east side of the building.
+The main façade overlooks the Danube, but the official main entrance is from the square on the east side of the building.
 Inside and outside, there are altogether 242 sculptures on the walls.
 The façade displays statues of Hungarian rulers, Transylvanian leaders, and famous military figures.
 The coats of arms of kings and dukes are depicted over the windows.
 The eastern staircase is flanked by two lions.
-When entering the Parliament, visitors can walk up great ornamental stairs, see frescoes on the ceiling, and pass by the bust of the architect, Imre Steindl, in a wall niche.
+When entering the Parliament Building, visitors can walk up great ornamental stairs, see frescoes on the ceiling, and pass by the bust of the architect Imre Steindl in a wall niche.
 Other statues include those of Árpád, Stephen I and John Hunyadi.
 The building features stained glass and glass mosaics by Miksa Róth.

-One of the famous parts of the building is the hexadecagonal (sixteen-sided) central hall, with huge chambers adjoining it: the Lower House and the Upper House.
+One of the most famous parts of the building is the hexadecagonal (sixteen-sided) central hall, with huge chambers adjoining it: the Lower House and the Upper House.
 The modern National Assembly is unicameral and meets in the Lower House, while the Upper House is used as a conference and meeting room.
-The Holy Crown of Hungary, which is also depicted in the coat of arms of Hungary, has been displayed in the central hall since 2000.
+The Holy Crown of Hungary, which is also depicted in Hungary's coat of arms, has been displayed in the central hall since 2000.
 Due to its extensive surface and detailed handiwork, the building is almost always under renovation.

 Accessibility and neighbourhood

-The Parliament is accessible with Line 2 of the Budapest Metro and with tram line 2, from the Kossuth Lajos Square station.
+The Parliament is accessible via Line 2 of the Budapest Metro and line 2 of the Budapest tram system, from the Kossuth Lajos Square station.

 At the east front of the building is a memorial to the 1956 Hungarian Revolution, as well as the imposing Kossuth Memorial and the equestrian statue of Francis II Rákóczi.
 A seated statue of Attila József as described in his poem By the Danube occupies a site on the south lawn.
 Martyrs' Square (Vértanúk tere) is immediately adjacent to Kossuth Square, with a statue of Imre Nagy.

 Postage stamps

-The building features on more than 50 postage stamps issued by Hungary during 1917–1921.
-Some of them are: In 1917, 1919, 15 April 1920, and 1921.
+The building is featured on more than 50 postage stamps issued by Hungary during 1917–1921, including ones issued in 1917, 1919, 1920, and 1921.